rcj0003/django-autodrp/README.md

 # Getting Started
 1. Install AutoDRP
-2. Add 'django-autodrp' to your INSTALLED_APPS in your settings above all the apps you wish to use AutoDRP for (failing to add django-autodrp before the apps that will use it will result in the autoconfiguration of AutoDRP not running).
+2. Add 'django-autodrp' to your INSTALLED_APPS in your settings below all the apps you wish to use AutoDRP for (failing to add django-autodrp after the apps that will use it will result in the autoconfiguration of AutoDRP not running).
 ```python
 INSTALLED_APPS = [
   # Django apps / packages